bridge.jpg

 Data Call Expertise

+We are experts in drafting data calls in lawsuits where there is an opportunity for discovery.
 It starts with a list of English language, non-technical statements that the legal team would want to say to the judge.
 We then work backwards to figure out what kind of evidence would support such statements, and then we take one more step backwards to infer what kind of data would be needed to provide such evidence.
+We have experience requesting such data in a precise and concise format which elicits the highest quality responses.

 We are OCEAN